 Now let’s compare the models to the observations in Figure 5.
 The models overestimate the rate of warming in maximum temperatures from about 45S to 5N and from 35N to the Arctic.
 The models underestimate the rate of warming slightly from 5N to 35N, but grossly underestimate the polar-amplified warming in the Arctic.
 Hmm.
 We’re often told that polar amplification is consistent with climate model projections, while, in reality, the multi-model mean shows little polar amplification by comparison to the data.

 The failure of the models to simulate the polar amplified warming should come as no surprise to regular visitors.
-We showed in the post here last year that the models do not show the polar-amplified warming in the Arctic during the recent warming period, or the polar-amplified cooling in the Arctic during the cooling period from the early-1940s to the late-1970s.
+We showed in the post here last year that the models do not show the polar-amplified warming in the Arctic during the recent warming period, or the polar-amplified cooling in the Arctic during the cooling period from the early-

 Figure 6 illustrates the modeled and observed warming rates in minimum temperatures from 1988 to 2011.
 The models overestimate the warming rates in minimum temperatures from South America to the Arctic, but again fail to capture the polar-amplified warming in the Arctic.
 Note also that the observed minimum temperatures show little warming in the extratropics of the Southern Hemisphere.
 The observed warming rates of the minimums increase gradually until just north of the equator and then remain relatively constant until about 57N, where the polar amplification kicks in.